The Spirit’s Ministry

 Tongues Will Cease

 Is prophecy preferred as a spiritual gift over tongues?
-1 Cor.
-14:39 tells us that we should desire to prophesy more than to speak in tongues.
+1 Corinthians 14:39 tells us that we should desire to prophesy more than to speak in tongues.

 Even though prophesy is preferred, tongues are not to be prohibited.
 That is, prophesy is the greater gift.
 1 Corinthians 13:8-10 also indicates that prophesy is preferred.

 Tongues Will Cease.
 The Greek word translated as “cease” in this verse is the middle form of PAUO.
 It means “to cease, auto-cease, come to an end, cause to stop, and stop on its own.”
 The word has the idea of something stopping on its own but not permanently.
 For example, on one occasion we are told that Jesus had “finished” speaking (Luke 5:4), and on another occasion the wind and waves “stopped” (Luke 8:24).
 But, Jesus spoke sometime later, and the wind and waves still exist today.
-Therefore, we conclude that tongues will cease on its own at some time in the future with the possibility that it could reoccur at sometime in the future.
-A word of caution is now in order.
-It is an error to conclude that tongues will resume at some time in the future, and it is also an error to conclude that it will not.
-Scripture does not support either conclusion.
-The answer is found in the events of history.
+Therefore, we conclude that scripture teaches tongues was expected to cease on its own at some time in the future and will reoccur in the future.
 We will revisit this question later.
 This passage teaches that tongues are not as permanent as knowledge and prophecy.

 Prophecy Will Be Abolished.
 In contrast to tongues the same passage tells us that prophesying will be “done away.”
 The Greek word translated as “done away” is the passive form of KATARGEO.
 The word means “to make idle, to make inoperative, to render useless, to destroy, abolish, pass away, vanish away, and nullify.”
 The Greek word is composed of a prefix “KATA” which makes the word very strong and implies a strong decisive or cataclysmic event that destroys.
 That is, while tongues will stop on their own, knowledge and prophecy will be abolished only by a direct action of God.